MounaVignesh/MySQL-Mediawiki-Blue-Green/README.txt

 1. Run the setup.sh shell script to create EC2 instances and setup MySQL and Apache in 4 servers.
 2. initial_data_sync_for_replication.sh - Enable replication between Master-Master and Master-Slave (This will insert sample data)
+3. initial_data_insert_master.yml - This playbook will do Final master-slave replication.

 After above steps completed.
 You can login all 4 servers and verified the MySQL Master-Master and Master-Slave Replication with deleting and inserting any sample data.